Tohto University Baseball League

 Tohto University Baseball League (東都大学野球連盟, Tōto daigaku yakyū renmei) is an intercollegiate baseball league that features 21 prominent universities in the Tokyo area.

-Game

 History

-Tohto University Baseball League was established in 1930.
+Tohto University Baseball League was established in April 1931 and the first relegation matches were played in 1936 between the top two divisions.
 The league title team has recorded 21 championships in All Japan University Baseball Championship Series.
 It is the most championships in the university baseball league in Japan.